Park Orchards

 AreaSearch assessment of residential development drivers sees a low level of activity in Park Orchards, placing the area among the bottom 25% of areas assessed nationally

 Park Orchards has seen approximately 12 new homes approved annually.
-Between FY-21 and FY-25, around 60 homes were approved, with an additional 4 approved so far in FY-26.
-On average, 0.4 people moved to the area per dwelling built over these years.
+Between FY-21 and FY-25, around 60 homes were approved, with a further 4 approved so far in FY-26.
+On average, 0.4 people have moved to the area for each dwelling built over these years.

-This suggests supply is meeting or exceeding demand, offering greater buyer choice while supporting potential population growth above projections.
-The average development value is $900,000, indicating a focus on the premium market segment with higher-end properties.
+This suggests that supply is meeting or exceeding demand, offering greater buyer choice while supporting potential population growth.
+The average expected construction cost value of new dwellings is $900,000, indicating a focus on the premium market segment with higher-end properties.
 In FY-26, there have been $3.1 million in commercial approvals, reflecting Park Orchards' primarily residential nature.

-New developments consist of 60% detached dwellings and 40% medium to high-density housing, offering choices from spacious family homes to more affordable compact options.
-This shift represents a notable change from the area's existing housing stock, which is currently 100% houses.
-At around 303 people per approval, Park Orchards reflects a transitioning market with an expected stable or declining population, potentially reducing pressure on housing and creating opportunities for buyers.
+New development consists of 60.0% detached dwellings and 40.0% medium and high-density housing, offering choices across price ranges from spacious family homes to compact options.
+This shift from the area's existing 100.0% houses indicates decreasing availability of developable sites and reflects changing lifestyles' need for diverse housing options.
+Park Orchards has around 303 people per approval, reflecting a transitioning market with an expected stable or declining population, potentially reducing pressure on housing and creating buyer opportunities.

 Frequently Asked Questions - Development